sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 Please make sure to have the `host` property declared with a unique name of your choice.
 The recommended way is to include the username as suffix.
 The hostname will later be used as subdomain of a publicly reachable route.
 Since this is a setup with multiple, dedicated instances, a `random-route` should be omitted.

+**_TODO_** `ALLOW_MOCKED_AUTH_HEADER` removed

-As of version 2.0.0 of the Cloud SDK you are required to set an environment variable to enable unauthorized access to your web service: `ALLOW_MOCKED_AUTH_HEADER`.
-When the variable is explicitly set to true, the SDK will fall back to providing mock tenant and user information when no actual tenant information is available.
+You are required to explicitly enable unauthorized access to your web service.
+As of version 3.0.0 of the Cloud SDK you achieve this by .........

+The SDK will fall back to providing mock tenant and user information when no actual tenant information is available.
 This setting must never be enabled in productive environments.
 It is only meant to make testing easier if you do not yet implement the authentication mechanisms of Cloud Foundry.
 If you want to learn more about authorizing user access in a productive environment, please find `Step 7: Securing Your Application`.

 With this, the setup is complete and we can re-deploy the application.
 However, we still need to configure the destination to our SAP S/4HANA system.
 We will do this in the next section and then deploy the application to Cloud Foundry.

 **Configure Destinations**
 Customers of our application can use the Cloud Platform cockpit to configure destinations.
 We will use the cockpit to define our destination as well.

+**_TODO_** `ErpQueryEndpoint` removed

 1. Navigate to the Cloud Foundry subaccount within your global account that you have used before to deploy the application (see Step 3).
 In case of a trial account, the subaccount will be called trial by default.
 2. In the menu on the left, expand Connectivity and select Destinations.